FREE SHIPPING On Most Orders

 56″ up to 400 sq. ft.
 Large Living Room, Great Room

-In larger spaces, depending on the shape of the room, another option can be to go with two smaller fans.
+In larger spaces, depending on the shape of the room, another option is to install two smaller fans.

-When determining the size of a ceiling fan, a minimum of 18 inches to 24 inches of clearance on all sides of the fan is ideal.
+When determining the correct size of a ceiling fan for its space, a minimum of 18 inches to 24 inches of clearance on all sides of the fan is recommended.

 How low should my ceiling fan hang?

-To meet building codes, the bottom of the fan should be at least seven feet off the floor; eight to nine feet will allow for optimal circulation.
-For higher ceilings, you can use fans with downrods to achieve the right height.
+To meet building codes, the bottom of the fan should be at least 7 feet off the floor; 8 to 9 feet allows for optimal circulation.
+For higher ceilings, use fans with downrods to achieve the right height.
 The more space between the ceiling and the blades, the better for airflow and circulation.
 Ideally, aim for at least 12 inches.

-• Low Ceilings: For rooms with ceilings eight feet or shorter, flushmount “hugger” fans are the ideal option.
-As their name suggests, these fans “hug” the ceiling to create a low profile.
+• Low Ceilings: For rooms with ceilings 8 feet or shorter, flushmount “hugger” fans are the ideal option.
+As the name suggests, these fans “hug” the ceiling to create a low profile.
 In order to achieve their short height, these flush mount fans do not incorporate downrods in their design.

-• Average and High Ceilings: To hang a fan at the appropriate height in a room with a ceiling nine feet high or higher, a ceiling fan that uses a downrod is the right fit.
+• Average and High Ceilings: To hang a fan at the appropriate height in a room with a ceiling 9 feet high or higher, a ceiling fan that uses a downrod is the right fit.
 A downrod ranges from 3 to 72 inches in length and is what suspends the fan from the canopy.
-This is ideal because more space between the fan blades and the ceiling will result in better air circulation.
+This is ideal because more space between the fan blades and the ceiling results in better air circulation.

-Fans will typically come with one or two downrods, in different standard lengths.
+Fans typically come with one or two downrods, in different standard lengths.
 However, if more length is needed to achieve the ideal hanging height, additional downrods in other sizes can be purchased.
-For a room with a 9-foot ceiling, select a fan with a 6 inch downrod.
-For ceilings that are taller than 9 feet, add 6 inches to the downrod for every foot of height: 10-foot ceiling, 12-inch downrod; 11-foot ceiling, 18-inch downrod; and so on.
+For a room with a 9-foot ceiling, select a fan with a 6-inch downrod.
+For ceilings that are higher than 9 feet, add 6 inches to the downrod for every foot of height: 10-foot ceiling, 12-inch downrod; 11-foot ceiling, 18-inch downrod; and so on.

 IC/Air 2 Ceiling Fan in a sloped living room ceiling.